Anna Bulgakova MSc Psychotherapist, Counsellor & Supervisor

 Free Telephone Consultation

-Individual and Couple sessions are the same cost - please email or call to discuss fees.
+Individual and Couple sessions are the same cost.

 If you are facing financial difficulties or feel you are unable to afford the fees please do talk to me.
 To reassure those who fear financial difficulties, I always try to accommodate changing financial circumstances.

-I have two low-cost sessions per week for front line workers (currently full)
+I have two very low-cost sessions per week for carers and those on benefits.

 I offer one free emergency session per week to front line workers in crisis.
 Please call for to organise a one-off session.